Physics

 Physics Colloquium

 All full-time physics graduate students must attend the Physics Colloquium, which is represented in the curriculum by the Graduate Seminar courses.
-Students must take one of these courses every semester that they are enrolled at CSM.
+Students must take one of these courses every semester that they are enrolled at Mines.
 Those students who are in the MS Program, sign up for PHGN501 (fall) and PHGN502 (spring).
 Students in the PhD program sign up for PHGN601 (fall) and PHGN602 (spring).
 At the end of each semester students are assigned either a satisfactory or unsatisfactory progress grade, based on attendance, until the final semester of the student's degree program, when a letter grade is assigned based on all prior semesters' attendance grades.
 As a result, while these courses are taken each year, only 1 hour total of course credit is conferred for each of 501, 502, 601, or 602.
 Students who have official part-time status and who have already taken at least one semester of 501 and 502 for the MS degree, or 601 and 602 for the PhD degree are not required to sign up for Graduate Seminar during subsequent semesters.

 Prerequisites

-The Graduate School of the Colorado School of Mines is open to graduates from four-year programs at accredited colleges or universities.
+The Graduate School of Colorado School of Mines is open to graduates from four-year programs at accredited colleges or universities.
 Admission to the Physics Department MS and PhD programs is competitive and is based on an evaluation of undergraduate performance, standardized test scores, and references.
 The undergraduate course of study of each applicant is evaluated according to the requirements of the Physics Department.

 Required Curriculum

-Master of Science in Applied Physics
+Master of Science (with Thesis) in Applied Physics

 Core Courses | ||